openstack/openstack-manuals/doc/arch-design/source/multi-site-user-requirements.rst

 A well thought-out auditing strategy is important in order to be able to quickly track down issues.
-Keeping track of changes made to security groups and tenant changes can be useful in rolling back the changes if they affect production.
-For example, if all security group rules for a tenant disappeared, the ability to quickly track down the issue would be important for operational and legal reasons.
+Keeping track of changes made to security groups and project changes can be useful in rolling back the changes if they affect production.
+For example, if all security group rules for a project disappeared, the ability to quickly track down the issue would be important for operational and legal reasons.

 Separation of duties